 You see, as I was tracking my habits – I had actually created a map.
 With this map, I was able to go back & track my highest performing weeks and the habits that got me there.
 When I felt like I was starting to drift, I was able to pivot and find my way back to productivity with ease.
 With this map, I was then able to re-create my highest performing weeks again and again.

-I knew exactly how to re-create my highest performing weeks, which resulted in fewer in between “low- performing” weeks.
+I knew exactly how to re-create my highest performing weeks, over and over again.
+Which resulted in fewer in between “low- performing” weeks.
 As a result of this, I soon became one of the Top 3 highest contributors on my team.
 I was hitting record numbers.
 Productive weeks didn’t just happen by accident anymore.
 I soon realized I could actually PLAN proactively how I could have a productive week.
 I didn’t stumble into productivity haphazardly anymore.
 I knew my shit.
 I knew which imaginary levers to pull to unlock my productivity.